open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 they defend themselves from hostile creatures, but otherwise take no actions.

-> The GM has the creatures’ statistics.
+The GM has the creatures’ statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-­level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-­level slot and three times as many with an 8th-­level slot.
+At Higher Levels.
+When you cast this spell using certain higher level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th level slot and three times as many with an 8th level slot.

 #### Conjure Woodland Beings

-> *4th-­level conjuration*
->
+##### 4th level conjuration

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 60 feet
+**Range:** 60 feet

->
-> **Components:** V, S, M (one holly berry per creature summoned)
+**Components:** V, S, M (one holly berry per creature summoned)

->
-> **Duration:** Concentration, up to 1 hour
+**Duration:** Concentration, up to 1 hour

 You summon fey creatures that appear in unoccupied spaces that you can see within range.
 Choose one of the following options for what appears:

--   One fey creature of challenge rating 2 or lower
+One fey creature of challenge rating 2 or lower

--   Two fey creatures of challenge rating 1 or lower
+Two fey creatures of challenge rating 1 or lower

--   Four fey creatures of challenge rating 1/2 or lower
+Four fey creatures of challenge rating 1/2 or lower

--   Eight fey creatures of challenge rating 1/4 or lower
+Eight fey creatures of challenge rating 1/4 or lower

 A summoned creature disappears when it drops to 0 hit points or when the spell ends.